Iain Livingstone: Police career

 Livingstone joined Lothian and Borders Police in 1992, rising swiftly through the ranks and eventually becoming head of that force's CID branch and Assistant Chief Constable for Crime.
 He graduated with a master's degree from the John Jay College of Criminal Justice at the City University of New York, where he studied from 1998 as a Fulbright scholar; he also served secondments as a special investigator with the Police Ombudsman for Northern Ireland, and was part of Lord Bonomy's review of corroboration.
 He has sat on the Scottish Sentencing Council.
 He advises on the Operation Kenova investigation into matters during The Troubles in Northern Ireland.

 Livingstone served in detective and uniform roles in Edinburgh and West Lothian, leading a number of major investigations and operations.
 As Detective Superintendent, he played a key role in the security operation around the 31st G8 summit in 2005 and headed the murder investigation into the double shooting at the Marmion Bar in Edinburgh.

 After completing the Strategic Command Course, he was appointed Assistant Chief Constable for Lothian and Borders Police in April 2009, with responsibility for Crime and Operations.
 As ACC, he was Gold commander for many significant events including the visit to Edinburgh of Pope Benedict XVI in 2010.

 When Lothian & Borders was amalgamated into the new Police Scotland force in 2013, Livingstone was named Deputy Chief Constable for Crime and operations.
 After being overlooked for the Chief Constable job when Phil Gormley was appointed as the successor to Stephen House in late 2015, he initially remained part of the force executive but in summer 2017 announced his intention to retire in the coming months.
 He then accepted a request to reconsider his decision after several allegations of misconduct were made against Chief Constable Gormley and the latter was placed on special leave; by September 2017 Livingstone was leading the force on an interim basis.
 When Gormley resigned in February 2018 to contest the allegations, Livingstone became the frontrunner to succeed him formally.
 The role as Chief Constable from 27 August 2018 carries a four-year term and an annual salary of £216,000.

 As Chief Constable, he led the national service during through the COVID-19 pandemic, the security operation for the 2021 United Nations Climate Change Conference and Operation Unicorn following the death of Queen Elizabeth.

 He retired from Police Scotland on 10 August 2023.

-In November 2023 Sir Iain took on the role of Officer in Overall Command of Kenova, a series of historical investigations and reviews in relation to the Troubles in Northern Ireland after his predecessor, Jon Boutcher was made Chief Constable of the PSNI.
+In November 2023 Livingstone took on the role of Officer in Overall Command of Operation Kenova, a series of historical investigations and reviews in relation to the Troubles in Northern Ireland after his predecessor, Jon Boutcher was made Chief Constable of the PSNI.

-In August 2024, following the publication of the Operation Kenova interim report, Sir Iain wrote to Secretary of State for Northern Ireland Hilary Benn to raise concerns after previously undisclosed material was made available by MI5.
+In August 2024, following the publication of the Operation Kenova interim report, Livingstone wrote to Secretary of State for Northern Ireland, Hilary Benn, to raise concerns after previously undisclosed material was made available by MI5.